Nebuleon/ativayeban/README.md

 To compile this for PC, use `cmake . && make`.
 You'll then get a windowed SDL game.

 To compile this for GCW-Zero, run `pkg/make_opk.sh` after installing the toolchain as specified in the developer docs.

+### Notes

+The game uses a custom version of Chipmunk 2D physics; it cannot be replaced with standard libraries.